MikaKat/pneumonia-detection-cnn/README.md

 ---

-## External validation, second dataset: VinDr-CXR
+## External validation: VinDr-CXR adult dataset

 Adults this time, and boxes.
 15,000 chest radiographs from two Vietnamese hospitals, each read by three radiologists independently, with rectangles for 22